 What is included in the Vatican museum ticket?
 What will you see?

-Your Vatican Museum ticket permits a single entry for the appropriate day.
+Your Vatican Museum ticket allows a single entry for the appropriate day.
 Once you leave, you may not return but once in you can stay as long as you want.
-If you want an audio guide you must buy that separately.

 Several famous masterpieces are on view and you should look out for those as you walk around.
 They include:

-- Leonardo da Vinci’s painting of St. Jerome in the Pinacoteca is unfinished and was only identified as da Vinci’s work in the early 19th
+- Leonardo da Vinci’s St. Jerome in the Wilderness is located in the Pinacoteca Vaticana and it is unfinished.
+It was identified as a Da Vinci’s work only in the early 19th century.

-These four are just a fraction of classic art on display.
-You may have realised from these brief descriptions that in fact the Vatican Museum is in fact made up of a number of museums all of which are accessible on your ticket.
+These four artworks are just a fraction of the collections.
+The Vatican Museum is in fact made up of a number of museums (this is the reason why sometimes it is named in plural).
+All of these museums are accessible with your ticket:

 - Gregorian Egyptian Museum